tokiclover/supervision/README.md

 `make DESTDIR=/tmp install-all` or use only `install` (without supervision init script for OpenRC) would suffice.

-**WARN:** Read-only rootfs is not supported with a static `/service/` because `/etc/service` should be writable.
-Secondly, *do* copy service directory to make new instances, e.g. `cp -a /etc/sv/getty /etc/service/getty-ttyS2` instead of `ln -s /etc/sv/getty /etc/service/getty-ttyS2`.

 And do not forget to run `sv/.lib/bin/sv-config -S BACKEND` afterwards! or `${EXEC_PREFIX}${DESTDIR}/lib/sv/bin/sv-config -S BACKEND` after installation.